Yandex Cloud

 sudo update-ca-certificates

-Connect the virtual machine to a databaseConnect the virtual machine to a database
+Connect your virtual machine to the databaseConnect your virtual machine to the database

-1. If you are using security groups for a cloud network, configure them to allow all required traffic between the cluster and the VM.
+1. If using security groups for your cloud network, configure them to allow all required traffic between your cluster and VM.

 2. Connect.